 Understanding these aspects of themselves and knowing there is a path for them outside of the therapy space may help therapists feel less overwhelmed by emotions while working with clients.

-Sometimes, it can help therapists to have an escape mechanism that removes them from the therapy room and issues that clients present with.
-Being involved with their spiritual side can provide this escape mechanism (Boellinghaus, Jones, & Hutton, 2013).
+Sometimes, it can help therapists to have a self-care practice that removes them from the therapy room and issues that clients present with.
+Being involved with their spiritual side can provide such a practice (Boellinghaus, Jones, & Hutton, 2013).